Sisi198/EEG-Study/README.md

    EDF/EDF+/GDF files: EDF (European Data Format), global standard format for pilysomnography and clinical EEGs. (most of the hospital equipment devices)

-2. Specific Equipment Manufacturer Formats
+**2. Specific Equipment Manufacturer Formats**
 The options below are proprietary formats created by individual EEG equipment manufacturers specifically for their machines.

     ANT EEProbe (.CNT / .AVR file): Files extracted from 'ANT Neuro' equipment.

-    From BIDS(Brain Imaging Data Structure) folder structure: not a specific file, a folder organisation rule - international standard for naming folders and files to share research data.
+   BIDS(Brain Imaging Data Structure) folder structure: not a specific file, a folder organisation rule - international standard for naming folders and files to share research data; used to load an entire folder organised according to these rules at once.

- This menu is used to load an entire folder organized according to these rules at once.
+   Brain Vis.
+Rec. (.vhdr / .ahdr file) / Matlab file: for 'Brain Products (BrianVision - research EEG device).
+3 files move together as a set, data(.eeg), header (.vhdr), marker (.vmrk)

-From Brain Vis.
-Rec. (.vhdr / .ahdr file) / Matlab file: The format for 'Brain Products (BrainVision)', a highly popular research EEG device.
-Typically, three files move together as a set: data (.eeg), header (.vhdr), and marker (.vmrk).
+   Netstation (binary / Multiple seg. / Matlab: Net station (program), if you use hihg-density EEG caps (resembling hairnets) with 128/256 electtrodes

-From Netstation (binary / Multiple seg. / Matlab): The format for the 'Net Station' program created by 'EGI (now Magstim)'.
-You will frequently see this when using high-density EEG caps (resembling hairnets) with 128 or 256 electrodes.
+   Muse Direct / Monitor App .CSV file: import files extraced from 'Muse', a consumer-grade meditation or sleep EEG headband and its smartphone app. -> this could be used for remote participants study

-From Muse Direct / Monitor App .CSV file: Files extracted from 'Muse', a consumer-grade meditation and sleep EEG headband (available for general purchase), and its smartphone app.
+  Neuroscan (.CNT / .EEG file): compumedics Neuroscan (EEG equipment brand)

-From Neuroscan (.CNT / .EEG file): The format of 'Compumedics Neuroscan', a historic and highly renowned EEG equipment brand.
+  The format of 'Compumedics Neuroscan', a historic and highly renowned EEG equipment brand.

 From Snapmaster .SMA file: The format for Snapmaster, one of the early PC-based EEG data collection programs.